top of page

 Practicalities

-I'm currently offering all supervision sessions online via Whereby.
+I'm currently offering all supervision sessions online via Whereby on Monday and Tuesday mornings.

 bottom of page